crosspeaksoftware/gravity-forms-email-blacklist/README.md

 * [Gravity Forms Documentation - Fighting Spam](https://docs.gravityforms.com/spam/)

 ### Changelog

+# 2.5.3 #
+* Updated labels and descriptions throughout the admin settings to improve clarity.

 # 2.5.2 #
 * Fix: Updated method for getting the TLD to make sure the domain wildcards work in the case of a sub-domain email.